AlephAlpha/Nekomata/doc/Builtins.md

 ### `filter` (`ᶠ`, `(m -> n) -> (1 -> 1)`)

-For each value in a list, check if a function would succeed without actually applying it, and remove the value if it fails.
+For each element in a list, check if a function would succeed without actually applying it, and remove the element if it fails.

 If the input is an number, convert it to a list of integers from 0 to the input minus 1 before filtering.